mindlapse/mastodon-gpt/terraform/01-bootstrap/README.md

 1) Create a terraform.tfvars in this folder and provide your own config for these settings:
 ```

 product       = "..."       # e.g. someuniquename (no underscores or hyphens)
 env           = "..."       # e.g. prod
 region        = "..."       # e.g. us-east-1
 backup_region = "..."       # e.g. eu-west-1
 aws_profile   = "..."       # e.g. gpt

+# Parameter Store secrets
 MASTODON_API_URL       = "..."    # API URL for your Mastodon instance e.g. https://mastodon.solar/api/v1
 MASTODON_ACCESS_TOKEN" = "..."    # The user access token you created for your Mastodon bot (with read & write permissions)
 OPEN_AI_API_KEY        = "..."    # Your API key from OpenAI

 ```

 2) Run `terraform apply`
 3) Use `build.sh` (see the `/functions` folder) to build and upload the lambda image
 5) Proceed to `/terraform/main` to apply the main infrastructure layer

-Note: Changes to the SSM parameter are ignored - if you need to make an update, login to AWS and modify the secret with the AWS Systems Manager Parameter Store
+Note: Subsequent changes to to the SSM Parameter Store secrets are ignored - if you need to make an update, login to AWS and modify the value within the secret created in AWS Systems Manager Parameter Store